There are many, many ways to produce music. As such, with so many tools and tech at your disposal, it’s sometimes hard to know where to begin.

 - Comes with a 1-year warranty

-- Not the most durable option in a portable hard drive
+- Not the most durable option for a portable hard drive

 - Extremely durable construction